aws-solutions-library-samples/guidance-for-generating-product-descriptions-with-amazon-bedrock/source/README.md

 2. Install the AWS CDK Toolkit (the `cdk` command) as documented [here](https://docs.aws.amazon.com/cdk/v2/guide/cli.html).
 You will also need to run `cdk bootstrap` if you haven't used the CDK before in your account as discussed [here](https://docs.aws.amazon.com/cdk/v2/guide/bootstrapping.html).
 3. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 4. [Docker](https://www.docker.com/) is required to allow the CDK to package the Lambda code together with the necessary Python dependencies
+5. If you get a cdk nag error run this `pip3 install cdk-nag`

 For the React frontend, you'll need to install the following:
 1. [Node.js & npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)